FlowFuse/website/src/blog/2024/11/migrating-from-node-red-to-flowfuse.md

 <!--more-->

-This article will explore how to migrate from a self-managed and self-hosted Node-RED setup to a FlowFuse-managed environment, detailing how the migration works for both edge devices and cloud instances.
+Let's explore how to migrate from a self-managed and self-hosted Node-RED setup to a FlowFuse-managed environment.
+We'll look at how the migration works for both edge devices and cloud instances.

 ## Why Switch from Self-Managed Node-RED to FlowFuse-Managed Node-RED?